brandur/sorg/content/nanoglyphs-drafts/043-rails-world-2025.md

 One of the [best ever HN comments](https://news.ycombinator.com/item?id=18442941) talks about product development at Oracle.
 CI (continuous integration) is 20 to 30 hours for a full test run, with no interim feedback, making the edit-compile-debug loop about 20 to 30 hours.
 Developing a feature or bug fix takes dozens of iterations, leading to lag times of six months to a year.
 This was written in 2018, so it's probably all even worse now.

 As another data point, a company I interacted with recently runs a CI loop that's days long.
-This was too long so they decided to move a subset of testing to a "precommit" check which takes "only" two to fours to run.
+This was too long so they decided to move a subset of testing to a "precommit" check which takes "only" two to four hours to run.
 No one expects any change to take less than a week.
 Multiple weeks is normal.

 Stripe wasn't quite as bad.
 When I left, CI was in the neighborhood of 15 to 20 minutes, with a single test run 30 seconds to a minute (most of that going to start up effort).
 That's an order of magnitude better than Oracle, but one minute test runs and 15 minute CI loops are still absolute killers when you're trying to make work happen.
 And that's discounting spend completely.
 The 15 minute CI time was only possible through the use of 100s/1000s of test nodes running in parallel.
 I don't know how much a single run of the test suite cost, but I would guess it's measured in tens of dollars rather than cents.

-The more data I collect from the industry, the more it's cemented for me that these anecdotes aren't aberrations, but rather the "gold" standard, even amongst even the most sophisticated big tech companies.
+The more data I collect from the industry, the more it's cemented for me that these anecdotes aren't aberrations, but rather the "gold" standard, even amongst the most sophisticated big tech companies.

 Let me restate that for emphasis: even with the advent of CPUs with the compute output equivalent to entire countries from a few decades ago, high bandwidth chipsets, and NVMe drives, combined with the labor of the smartest, best compensated engineers money can buy, iteration times are measured in hours at best, and just as often days.
 A typical engineer making a half million in total compensation will come to work, push some code in the morning, go to eat free lunch down at the cafeteria, fix some tests flagged from their morning commit, push once more in the afternoon, then go home.
 The company's "staff" engineers will then attend conferences to brag about the lean, refined efficiency of their development process, taking great care to omit all the bad parts [1].